lavanyagarg112/skillstack/README.md

-This is a learning platform for employees of an organisation to upskill.
+This is a learning platform for employees of an organisation to upskill and track their progress.

 ## Getting Started